Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Results

 \subsubsection{Parameters}

 We choose to cluster the asteroid observations in $q=\num{\NFactors}$ latent dimensions using $g=\num{\NCluster}$ Gaussian clusters.
 Both numbers are selected from a wide range of values after assessing the resulting model fits.
-Larger values retain and describe more variability in the data while, at the same time, increasing the number of free parameters in the model, hence, a trade-off is made in both cases.
-The model fits obtained with \num{\NFactors} or 5 latent factors were comparable in terms of captured variability in the cluster, thus we opted for the smaller number of model parameters.
+Larger values retain and describe more variability in the data, and at the same time increase the number of free parameters in the model, hence a trade-off is made in both cases.
+The model fits obtained with four or five latent factors were comparable in terms of captured variability in the cluster, thus we opted for the smaller number of model parameters.

 The large initial number of \num{\NCluster} clusters accounts for the model assumption of Gaussianity in the latent space.
-We have no reason to expect a Gaussian distribution of the asteroid classes, therefore, we model them as superposition of one or more Gaussian clusters.
-The modelled clusters are later joined and mapped to build the asteroid classes using a one-to-many relationship and following a decision tree.
+We have no reason to expect a Gaussian distribution of the asteroid classes; therefore, we model them as superpositions of one or more Gaussian clusters.
+The modelled clusters are later joined and mapped to build the asteroid classes using a many-to-many relationship and following a decision tree.